Is Solar Worth It in Wisconsin? (2023 Homeowner's Guide)

 - Wisconsin ranks 24th in the country for solar installations*

-- The average cost of electricity is 14.32 cents per kilowatt-hour (kWh)**
+- The average electricity rate is 14.32 cents per kilowatt-hour (kWh)**

 - The average solar payback period is 11 years***